35au1/Endless-Online-bot-2025/README.md

 !!!1.
 Run run.py.
 This creates .txt files required to get 2 addresses (for player - loc x y above 4! has to be) then runs main bot
 !!!2.
 It does "only" move and kill all nearby mobs; that's it
 !!!3.
 I don't care if you don't have python and/or all required libraries.
 Ask chatgpt how to install these or use pip install -r requirements.txt
+!!!4.
+Scanning only verified to work at stealmites map (the map you first start the game)